MKLeo1/WarehouseScanner/README.md

 # WarehouseScanner
-C++/CLI GUI app designed to streamline the process of tallying product weights in a warehouse
+C++/CLI GUI app designed to streamline the process of tallying product weights in a warehouse.
+This application was developed to meet the demand for rapid summation of product weights.
+Featuring a simple and reliable GUI, it provides functionality for product recognition, column editing, and weight extraction from both EAN-13 and EAN-20 barcode standards.
+The application is designed to be compatible with barcode scanners from various manufacturers.
+Please note that this project is still under active development, with ongoing improvements and enhancements in progress.